The School of Integrative Studies is a leading example of Stephens College’s mission to Learn. Grow. Lead.

 Director of the Children’s School at Stephens College and Education Program Chair

-Watson’s passion for education has been shaped over the past 16 years as a classroom teacher in both preschool and elementary and as an instructor in the college classroom.
-She started her career at Stephens College as an undergraduate student from Minnesota and received her early childhood degree and teaching certification.
-After her first year of teaching, she continued her education at the University of Missouri and received her master’s degree in curriculum and instruction with an emphasis in reading.
-This year, she will continue as a doctoral student at the University of Missouri in learning, teaching and curriculum with an emphasis in reading.
-As an early childhood and elementary educator, she believes the best way to enhance learning is to provide students with hands-on experiences which will create thought-provoking experiences for students to become independent creators.
+Elizabeth Watson is the director of The Children’s School at Stephens College and continues to work with preservice teachers as the Education Program Chair.
+Her passion for education has been shaped over the past 20 years as a classroom teacher in both preschool and elementary and as an instructor in the college classroom.
+She started her career at Stephens College as an undergraduate student and received her early childhood degree and teaching certification.
+After her first year of teaching, she continued her education at the University of Missouri and received her master’s degree in Curriculum and Instruction with an emphasis in Reading.
+Later she earned her PhD at the University of Missouri in Learning, Teaching, and Curriculum with an emphasis in Reading.

 Dr. Elizabeth Thomas '12